zhuojunyu-appliedmath/SPN_clustering/README.md

 ### 05. CLAWs and control ensembles

+`F_matrix.npy` and `D_matrix.npy` under `data/source/cbgt` were generated in https://doi.org/10.1371/journal.pcbi.1012966

-`05_claw_and_control_ensemble_figures.ipynb` binarizes the four inferred SPN populations, compresses consecutive repetitions of the same state, estimates transition and terminal probabilities, and generates Fig. 3 and SI Fig. S6.
+`05_claw_and_control_ensemble.ipynb` binarizes the four inferred SPN populations, compresses consecutive repetitions of the same state, estimates transition and terminal probabilities, and generates state-level behavioral statistics for Fig. 3 and SI Fig. S6.

-It then projects CBGT state transitions onto the choice, responsiveness, and pliancy ensembles to generate Fig. 4B and SI Fig. S7.
+It then projects CBGT state transitions onto the control ensembles and DDM parameters to generate state-level behavioral statistics for Fig. 4B and SI Fig. S7.

 ### 06. ISI-shuffle control